-Award value: Multiple students will be awarded annual scholarships valued up to $2,000 per year.
+Multiple students will be awarded annual scholarships valued up to $2,000 per year.
 The awards are in addition to other financial aid and scholarships awarded by Michigan Tech and are renewable for four years (eight semesters) of study based on active participation in the VPA Department.

 High school seniors who have been accepted to Michigan Tech may present work in music (instrumental and vocal), theatrical dance, acting, sound, visual art, music composition, and technical theatre.
 If selected for a Talent Award, students must actively participate in musical ensembles, stage productions, take coursework in visual arts, or work toward a degree, second degree, or minor offered through the Visual and Performing Arts Department to retain the award.

-Whether you're planning to audition in person or electronically, prepare the following elements for your audition(s).
+Prepare the following elements for your audition(s).

 - Sound Review: share audio recordings and/or experiences you have in working with live or recorded sound